Gauvino/jellyfin.org/docs/general/clients/kodi.md

 If you would like a link on the home screen to open a library in your Jellyfin server called "Kid's Movies", you would point the menu item to the path: `Add-On -> Video Add-On -> JellyCon -> Jellyfin Libraries -> Kid's Movies -> Create a menu item in here`.

 Beyond just modifying where the home menu headers go, many skins also allow you to use widgets.
-Widgets help populate the home screen with data, often the posters of media with the selected image.
+Widgets help populate the home screen with data, often the posters of media in the selected image.
 If you would like to display the most recent movies across all of your Jellyfin libraries on the home screen, the path would be: `Add-On -> Video Add-On -> JellyCon -> Global Lists -> Movies -> Movies - Recently Added (20) -> Use as widget`

 Another common use case of widgets would be to display the next available episodes of shows that you may be watching.
 As above, this can be done both with individual libraries or with all libraries combined: